 A blockchain is a public database that is updated, shared and maintained across many computers in a network.
 The software that powers a blockchain is known as its protocol.
 Like all software, these protocols may update or change from time-to-time.
 In the case of the Bitcoin protocol, updates are made based on proposals submitted by developers, but only if a majority of the users and miners adopt the new proposals and update their individual copies of the protocol.
 Certain upgrade proposals to a blockchain may not be accepted by all the participants in an ecosystem.
 If one significant group adopts a proposed upgrade and another does not - or if groups adopt different upgrades - this can result in a "fork" of the blockchain, wherein two distinct sets of users and validators or users and miners run two different versions of a protocol.
 If the versions are sufficiently different such that the two versions of the protocol cannot simultaneously maintain and update a shared record of the blockchain database, it is called a "hard fork."
 A hard fork can result in the creation of two competing blockchains, each with its own native crypto assets.
 For instance, on August 1, 2017, two factions in the Bitcoin community could not agree on whether or not to adopt an upgrade to the Bitcoin protocol related to how to scale throughput on the blockchain.
 The disagreement created a fork, with the smaller group taking the name "Bitcoin Cash" and running its own blockchain and related native crypto asset.
-The larger group retained the name Bitcoin for its blockchain and held bitcoin as the native crypto asset.
-Additional forks of the Bitcoin blockchain are possible.
-A large-scale fork could introduce risk, uncertainty, or confusion into the Bitcoin blockchain, or could fraction the value of the main blockchain and its native crypto asset, which could significantly impact the value of bitcoin, and thereby of the bitcoin blockchain could negatively impact the price of bitcoin, whether it leads to another hard fork or not, and thereby t
+Alarge-scale fork could introduce risk, uncertainty, or confusion into the Bitcoin blockchain and its native crypto asset, which could significantly impact the value of bitcoin, and thereby of the bitcoin blockchain or one or more projects that interact with or that are built on top of the Bitcoin blockchain could negatively impact the price of bitcoin, whether it leads to another hard fork or not, and thereby the value of the bitcoin held by the Bitcoin blockchain or one or more projects that interact with or that are built on top